NikKowPHP/social-brain/chapters/chapter-14.md

 It wasn't a magic fix.
 The tension didn't disappear.
 But by owning her failure, taking responsibility, and using the shared language of their new culture, she had done something more important than being a perfect conductor.
 She had modeled what it looked like to be an imperfect one who was committed to the work of recovery and repair.
 It was this act of self-aware resilience that allowed them to walk into the final performance not as a fractured group, but as a clear-eyed team.

+The next day, facing the grim task of cutting 20% of the features, Maria started to default to her Architect brain, creating a logical but top-down plan.
+It was Leo who stepped in.

+"Maria," he began, his voice quiet but steady.
+"I hear the logic in your plan, and I know we need to move fast."
+He paused, taking a breath that looked familiar.
+"If I could offer a different perspective... the 'hardest part' of this for the team won't be losing the features.
+It will be losing our sense of agency in the process.
+We'll feel like the cuts happened *to* us."

+He had used her own tool, the Empathy Loop, to diagnose the room's central SCARF threat: a loss of **Autonomy**.

+"So," he continued, "I propose we take one day, as a team, to decide on the cuts together.
+It might be slower, but we'll own the outcome."

+Maria looked at him, a sense of profound pride overriding her stress.
+The orchestra was learning to conduct itself.
+"You're right, Leo," she said.
+"That's a much better plan.
+Let's do it."

 ---
 ### **Part 2: The Conductor's Legacy (The Capstone Climax)**